pvmodayil/ragyphi/README.md

 # ragyphi
-An entire RAG (Retrieval-Augmented Generation) pipeline library designed to streamline the integration of language models with retrieval systems. ragyphi can extract text and table data from your pdf files and uses clever llm-based summarization techniques to augment the extracted data for efficient retrieval.
+An entire RAG (Retrieval-Augmented Generation) pipeline library designed to streamline the integration of language models with retrieval systems. ragyphi can extract text, table, and image data from your pdf files and uses clever llm-based summarization techniques to augment the extracted data for efficient retrieval.

 ## Table of Contents
 - [Installation](#installation)